 These people, why Trump coming here?

-He already got his money do for us in our community.
+He already got his money.

-Never ask what can we do for our community.
+Never ask, what can we do for our community?

 He's not going to do anything for us.